top of page

 This question is weighty and pressing, minors are the majority of the population in refugee/IDP camps worldwide and increasingly camps are turning into stays of long indefinite duration.
 How this affects youths’ psyches and how to care for developmental psychology in refugee camps warrants urgent examination.
 Kings of Kawergosk delves into this theme through examining the role of football in the lives and minds of its young stars.

 I was researching Kings of Kawergosk when COVID hit, shutting down all the airports in Iraq.
 What was supposed to be a one month trip turned into nearly two years marooned in KRI.
 During this time, I was embedded in the camp community teaching photography and working with NGOs.
 Associate producer and Kawergosk resident, Sabir Rasheed, would joke, “Welcome brother, now you’re stuck here too.”
 Being stuck in Iraq, however, provided unique insight and empathy for the greater ordeals and mental trials that the families in Kings of Kawergosk continue to experience, and resulted in a film that is brimming with heart.
-I hope that in the end, everyone is able to get to where they want to be.
+I hope that in the end, everyone is able to get to where they want to be, including the big stadiums of European football.

 BIOS